mitsuba-renderer/drjit/docs/unused/nested.rst

 organization.
 One group of multiple 3D vectors represented in this way is referred to as a *packet*.

-Since Enoki arrays support arbitrary nesting, it's straightforward to wrap an existing ``Array`` representing a packet of data into another array while preserving the semantics of an 3-dimensional vector at the top level.
+Since Dr.Jit arrays support arbitrary nesting, it's straightforward to wrap an existing ``Array`` representing a packet of data into another array while preserving the semantics of an 3-dimensional vector at the top level.